 Hair grows everywhere on the human skin except for the palms of our hands and the soles of our feet, eyelids and belly buttons.
-Hair is made up of a protein called Keratin, produced in hair follicles, int the outer layer of skin.
-As follicles produce new hair cells, old cells are being pushed out through the surface of the skin at the rate of about six inches a year.
+Hair is made up of a protein called Keratin, produced in hair follicles in the outer layer of skin.
+As follicles produce new hair cells, old cells are pushed out through the skin's surface at the rate of about six inches a year.

 The hair is actually a string of dead keratin cells.
 The average adult head has about 100,000 to 150,000 hairs, losing up to 100 a day.
 90% of the hair on a person's scalp is still growing.
 Each follicle maintains its own life cycle that can be influenced by age, disease, and a wide variety of other factors.
 This life cycle is divided into three phases:

 Active hair growth lasting between two to eight years.

 Transitional hair growth lasting about two to three weeks.

 Two to three months resting phase; at the end of the phase the hair sheds and is replaced by a new hair and the growing cycle starts again.

 General hair thinning especially happens at the crown of the head.
 Signs of hair loss and hair loss conditions vary between men, women and children.